hyoungjoojin/notes/content/parallel-computing/cuda/_index.md

 the device code does SPMD execution on the GPU.
 The host and device have separate memory spaces, therefore dereferencing a host code pointer in device code is illegal and we need special API calls to copy data between host and device memory.
-Here, the memory copy operations is essentially a message passing operation between the CPU and GPU and since its a slow operations, we want to use optimizations with asynchronous memory copies.
+Here, the memory copy operations are essentially message passing operations between the CPU and GPU and since they are slow, we want to use optimizations with asynchronous memory copies.

 ```c++
 const int x = 12;